matusnovak/wrenbind17/README.md

 ## Limitations

 * [Passing by a reference to a Wren function will create a copy.](https://matusnovak.github.io/wrenbind17/docs/tutorial_pass_return_policy.html) Use a pointer if you do not wish to create copies and maintain single instance of a given class.
-This does not affect C++ member functions that return a reference, it will be treated exactly same as a pointer.
+This does not affect C++ member functions that return a reference, in that case it will be treated exactly same as a pointer.

 ## Not yet implemented